How to get better at sight-reading music

 7. Have a foundation of rhythms

-A solid foundation of rhythms is the building blocks for a successful sight reading practice session and career as a musician.
-Just like in any other field, it’s important to have a foundation that can be built upon.
+A solid foundation of rhythms is the building block for a successful sight-reading practice session and your musical career.
+Just like in any other field, it’s important to have a foundation to build upon.
 This foundation gives you the freedom to explore different genres, which we will discuss later on.
 But it’s also giving you the ability to easily and comfortably understand the sheet music you’re working on at the time.
-Being able to read the music and understand the rhythms is, of course, a big part in practicing sight reading music, as it makes it easier and more clear for you of how the piece will sound altogether.
+Being able to read the music and understand the rhythms is, of course, a big part of practicing sight-reading music, as it makes it easier and clearer for you how the piece will sound altogether.

 8. Run through the piece in your head and do ‘air fingers’

-Just like preparing for a big speech, you prepare ahead of time and run through the entire speech before presenting because you want to be prepared and diminish any nerves that are there.
-This tip is similar to tip #5 because before you play you want to have read through the piece, and now hearing it in your head so that you know when to come in when the playing should be soft or louder, and so on.
-Even more so, using ‘air fingers’ is a great practice tool as you get to prepare the placement of your fingers on your instrument with each note that is being played.
+Just like preparing for a big speech, you run through the entire speech in advance because you want to be prepared and calm any nerves that are there.
+This tip is similar to tip #5 because before you play you want to have read through the piece, and hear it in your head so that you know when to come in, when to play softer or louder, and so on.
+Even more so, using ‘air fingers’ is a great practice tool as you get to prepare the placement of your fingers on your instrument with each note.

 9. Try to practice sight reading with other genres of music

-Practicing sight reading music is challenging on its own, but to make it easier and more fun it’s great to practice with different genres.
-Every musician has their favorite genre that’s easier for them to play but more importantly, it’s more enjoyable, and because of that they happen to excel in that genre!
-Whether your favorite genre is jazz, classical, pop, modern, or another one it’s best to always test the waters in different genres.
+Practicing sight-reading music is challenging on its own, so to make it easier and more fun it’s great to practice with different genres.
+Every musician has their favorite genre that’s easier for them to play, but more importantly, it’s more enjoyable, and because of that they happen to excel in that genre!
+Whether your favorite genre is jazz, classical, pop, modern, or something else it’s best to always test the waters in different genres.

 By playing different types of music you’re expanding your knowledge of rhythms as well.
-Even though the base rhythm might be the same, each genre has its’ own specifications in the rhythm which help make the notes and sound specific to that specific genre.
+Even though the base rhythm might be the same, each genre has its’ own rhythm specifications which help make the notes and sound specific to that genre.
 For example, classical music has a different rhythm than jazz music.
-Expanding your horizons with different genres gives you the opportunity to always learn more and explore other types of music that you might enjoy, but it’s also opening your mind more and when it’s time to bring it back to your sight reading practice your experience will be easier, faster, and more enjoyable!
+Expanding your horizons with different genres gives you the opportunity to always learn more and explore other types of music that you might enjoy, but it’s also opening your mind more and when it’s time to bring it back to your sight-reading practice, your experience will be easier, faster, and more enjoyable!

 10. Bigger is better (bigger chunks of music will help)

-For some this tip might be hard and not useful, but for the majority, it is, and it’s reading bigger chunks of the notes so you can get ahead a bit.
-In other words, when you read note-for-note you can get stuck and lost if that makes sense.
-But when you read chunks of notes together you are preparing yourself for what is it come next and you can get ready to continue playing.
-Otherwise, you get hung up on notes and eventually a mistake will happen and that will be another challenge that you’ll have to overcome.
-Bigger chunks of notes are better for sight reading practice as you get ahead of the game and are ready for the next verse.
+Reading bigger chunks of the notes to help you get ahead is a tip that might be hard and not useful.
+But for the majority, it is.
+In other words, when you read note-for-note you can get stuck and lost.
+But when you read chunks of notes together, you are preparing yourself for what comes next and you can get ready to continue playing.
+Otherwise, you get hung up on notes and eventually a mistake happens, making it another challenge that you’ll have to overcome.
+Bigger chunks of notes are better for sight-reading practice as you get ahead of the game and are ready for the next verse.

 11. Identifying annotations

-Understanding all the changed in the music is crucial to the success of your sight reading practice.
-The ability to understand the tempo, beat, and key signatures will set your piece from average to concert ready.
-The three of these types of changes are what really bring the piece together, whether you’re sight reading music or reading sheet music.
+Understanding all the changed in music is crucial to the success of your sight-reading practice.
+The ability to understand the tempo, beat, and key signatures will upgrade your piece from average to concert ready.
+These three types of attributes are what really bring the piece together, whether you’re sight-reading music or reading sheet music.
 It’s important to understand every single annotation for the success of the piece and your playing.

-Sight reading music isn’t an easy skill to acquire but with practice, patience, and these tips you’ll certainly be on your way!
-Learning to sight read music isn’t only beneficial in music, but also in other fields of study for young kids.
-Having the right tools for your music practice is also key and of course the right guidance for how you train.
+Sight-reading music isn’t an easy skill to acquire, but with practice, patience, and these tips you’ll certainly be on the right path!
+Learning to sight-read music isn’t only beneficial in music, but also in other fields of study for young kids.
+Having the right tools for your music practice is also key, and of course the right guidance for how you train.
 Invest in your practice sessions, and you’ll see the results during your performances.